rfrht/FT991A-PAT/README.md

 The objective is to actually **lodge** a RTL-SDR **inside** a FT-991/A, with no extra cables coming off the radio.

 The schematics are in Autodesk Eagle EDA format.
 Check the [Schematic](Schematic) folder.
-The [Design](Design) folder contains some ancillary material.
+The [Design](Design) folder contains the ready to print Gerber files, images and some ancillary material.

 The project genesis and some discussion are logged on QRZ Forum: [A FT-991/A IF tap for Panadapter / RTL-SDR inside the radio](https://forums.qrz.com/index.php?threads/hard-hack-embedding-a-sdr-in-ft-991a-need-rf-designers-review.650840/).
 If you need to ask questions, either file a Github Issue (preferred) or use the QRZ Forum.